interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 4 March
 * *2 hours* Reading over hall of fame dissertations
 * *1 hour* Started making changes based on hall of fame (abstract, intro , existing products)
 * *2 hours* Started reworking the design to make it past tense.
 Also created another section in the implementation.

 ### 5 March
 * *0.5 hours* Supervisor meeting
 * *2 hours* Continuing to write the implementation section.

 ### 10 March
 * *3 hours* Finishing up code documentation.
 Also created README and added acknowledgements of code use.
 * *5 hours* Reworking introduction and fixing any suggestions up to section 4.1.

+### 11 March
+* *2 hours* Reworking requirements and design.
+* *2.5 hours* Reworking design and implementation sections of the dissertation.